EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `fAPAR_EVI`: calculates fAPAR as a linear function of EVI
+- `fAPAR_EVI`: fAPAR as a linear function of EVI.

-- `fAPAR_LAI`: sets fAPAR as a function of LAI
+- `fAPAR_LAI`: fAPAR as a function of LAI.

-- `fAPAR_cVegLeaf`: Compute FAPAR based on carbon pool of the leave; SLA; kLAI
+- `fAPAR_cVegLeaf`: fAPAR based on the carbon pool of leaves, specific leaf area (SLA), and kLAI.

-- `fAPAR_cVegLeafBareFrac`: Compute FAPAR based on carbon pool of the leaf, but only for the vegetation fraction
+- `fAPAR_cVegLeafBareFrac`: fAPAR based on the carbon pool of leaves, but only for the vegetated fraction.

-- `fAPAR_constant`: sets fAPAR as a constant
+- `fAPAR_constant`: Sets fAPAR as a constant value.

-- `fAPAR_forcing`: sets land.states.fAPAR from forcing
+- `fAPAR_forcing`: Gets fAPAR from forcing data.

-- `fAPAR_vegFraction`: sets fAPAR as a linear function of vegetation fraction
+- `fAPAR_vegFraction`: fAPAR as a linear function of vegetation fraction.

 </details>